eduardovillao/eduardovillao/README.md

 #### Glad to see you here!

 I am a Brazilian WordPress developer.
 Working with programming and WordPress since 2014.
-Currently developing custom plugins and solutions for WordPress, and work in a [Pipefy](https://www.pipefy.com/).
+Currently develop custom plugins and solutions for WordPress, and work in a [Pipefy](https://www.pipefy.com/).

 #### Some points about me